emilydong001/DH110/Assignments/Assignment05.md

 Other changes I made to the original site include:
 * More condensed top navigation menu and global notification banner to better utilize space 'above the fold'
 * Clear and consistent format/hierarchy across health information pages
-* Increased contrast of text and larger font size (approx. 16px)
+* Increased contrast of text and larger font size

 ## Wireframes and Wireflow